barchart/alerting-service-public/docs/content/quick_start.md

 * A mobile application, compatible with iOS and Android devices, and
 * Simple Node.js scripts.

 You can load the web application by clicking [here](https://examples.aws.barchart.com/alerts-client-js/example.html).
-To explore the other applications, visit [Appendix: Demo Applications](/content/appendices/demo_applications).
+To explore the other applications, visit [Appendix: Demo Application Overview](/content/appendices/demo_application_overviuew).